rokaskasperavicius/BP2-Cellular-automaton/README.md

 Command `git branch` says on which branch you are on.

 `git pull` allows to pull the newest version of your branch from github (this will be needed when working not alone).
-This has to be done when somebody updates `main` branch!.
+This has to be done when somebody updates `main` branch!

 `git checkout [branch name]` puts you on a specific branch.